AdobeDocs/commerce-admin-developer/src/pages/style-guide/content/capitalization.md

 ### Capitalize ...

 *  **Numbered items.** Capitalize when referring to a numbered object. ... *Correct examples:* Slide 5, Exercise 3, Table 4.2, Figure 9
-*  **Admin panel.** Capitalize the word "Admin" in the term “Admin panel” — but panel remains lowercase.
+*  **Admin panel.** Capitalize the word "Admin" in the term "Admin panel" — but panel remains lowercase.
 *  **UI names.** Use initial caps, where the Glossary and Word Usage Bank specify.
-*  **Lists' first word, initial capped.** See more “Lists” for guidance in Content Formats.
+*  **Lists' first word, initial capped.** See more "Lists" for guidance in Content Formats.

 ### Do not capitalize ...

-*  **Steps.** Lowercase “page” or “step” when referring to pages in a document or steps in a procedure.
+*  **Steps.** Lowercase "page" or "step" when referring to pages in a document or steps in a procedure.
 *  **Global internet terms.** ... *Correct examples:* website, internet, online, email